pysal/momepy/README.md

 Please ensure that you have all dependencies installed as `momepy` setup currently does not specify dependency requirements.
-Momepy depends on the following packages: `geopandas`, `libpysal`, `osmnx` and `tqdm`.
+Momepy depends on the following packages: `geopandas`, `libpysal`, and `tqdm`.
 All of the packages are currently required, which will be changed in future.

 ## References
 - Dibble J, Prelorendjos A, Romice O, et al. (2017) On the origin of spaces: Morphometric foundations of urban form evolution.
 Environment and Planning B: Urban Analytics and City Science 24(1): 239980831772507–24.